 The Sea to Summit Ultralight is a shockingly lightweight single hammock that, thanks to its integrated compression sack, stuffs down to about the size of a 12 oz can.
-This is possible due to small dimensions (the smallest in our test suite) and thin see-through nylon fabric.
+This is possible due to small dimensions (nearly the smallest in our test suite) and thin (see-through) nylon fabric.
 Point being, this hammock isn't for everyone.
-If you're on the tall side or have very broad shoulders, you will undoubtedly feel constrained.
-If you plan to sleep in the Sea to Summit, choose your bedding material strategically and accept that you won't achieve a diagonal lay.
-But if you're a thru-hiker and the size and weight of every single thing in your pack are of the utmost importance, then this might be a dream come true.
+If you're on the tall side or have broad shoulders, you will feel constrained.
+If you plan to sleep in the Sea to Summit, choose your bedding material strategically and accept that you won't be able to lay diagonally, which means flat.
+But, if you're a thru-hiker and the size and weight of every single thing in your pack are of the utmost importance, then this might be a dream come true.

 Sea to Summit Ultralight Review